 Our products have passed the safety standards of various countries, including the FI(Finland), N (Norway), CSA (Canada Standards Association), D (Denmark), CB (International Certification Body), UL (American Underwriters Laboratory), DVE (Germany), TUV (North America), and SWEDEN (Sweden) safety standard.
-They have also obtained electromagnetic compatibility and electromagnetic radiation interference related certification, such as CE (European safety standard for electrical equipment), FCC (American Federal Communications Commission) and CCEE (Chinese Great Wall) certification.
+They have also obtained electromagnetic compatibility and electromagnetic radiation interference related certification, such as CE (European safety standard for electrical equipment) and FCC (American Federal Communications Commission) certification.
 Most consumers, when they do not understand the specifications indicted on the power supply, look at the number of passed certifications to determine whether they are dealing with a good or bad power supply.

 Of course, if a product has passed a safety standard certification, this indicated that it complies with “a certain” norm for electrical equipment in that particular country, however, that same safety standard can be divided into many different subcategories with each subcategory having different implications.
 CSA certification, for example, does not only distinguish region and product type, but also distinguishes different classes, so who can guarantee the universal quality of power supplies?

 When a power supply has passed many different safety standard certifications, this of course indirectly means that this product in some way has reached a certain standard, however, some safety standard marks are easily copied and the public is often deceived by “underground certification”.
 There are even manufacturers without concern for the implications for the user.